somewhatlurker/pydiva/docs/pyfarc.md

 If input is a directory, a farc archive with the same name will be created.
 If input is a file, the farc archive will be extracted to a directory with the same name.

+## Development Info
+Yep, so farc is actually four distinct formats.
+Fortunately they're all pretty basic.
+Structs from `pydiva/pyfarc_formats.py` are probably the closest thing to documentation, but MikuMikuModel is good for reference too.
+`pydiva/pyfarc_ft_helpers.py` is worth special mention as FARC type detection and FT header encryption/decryption is handled there rather than in a generic way. (honestly, it'd be a pain to do it generically within construct)